privtext/privtext-python/README.md

 # privtext-python

-A command line utility to create private text messages on privtext.com
+A command line utility to create private text messages on privtext.com.
+A must have utility for sys admins.

 # Install